 Warning

-If you run intensive queries on your Timescale services, you might encounter out of memory (OOM) errors.
+If you run intensive queries on your Timescale Cloud services, you might encounter out of memory (OOM) errors.
 This occurs if your query consumes more memory than is available.

-When this happens, an OOM killer process shuts down PostgreSQL processes using SIGKILL commands, until the memory usage falls below the upper limit.
-Because this kills the entire server process, it usually requires a restart.
-To prevent service disruption caused by OOM errors, Timescale attempts to shut down only the query that caused the problem.
-This means that the problematic query does not run, but that your PostgreSQL service continues to operate normally.
+To prevent service disruption caused by OOM errors, Timescale Cloud attempts to shut down only the query that caused the problem.
+This means that the problematic query does not run, but that your Timescale Cloud service continues to operate normally.

-If the normal OOM killer is triggered, the error log looks like this:
+• If the normal OOM killer is triggered, the error log looks like this:

 2021-09-09 18:15:08 UTC [560567]:TimescaleDB: LOG: server process (PID 2351983) was terminated by signal 9: Killed